mage-os-lab/patch-objectmanager-lazy-object/README.md

 Once you've set this up follow these steps:

 1. Download the patch in this repository and save it to your Mage-OS root.
-Eg. patches/lazyObjectsPatch.patch
+Eg. `patches/lazyObjectsPatch.patch`
-2. Configure your composer.json to install the patch on mage-os/framework:
+2. Configure your composer.json to install the patch on `mage-os/framework` or `magento-framework` (the example below uses `mage-os/framework`):

 ```json
   "extra": {